henrythasler/telescope-sync/README.md

 ## Determining telescope orientation

-Can be done using a high quality motion sensor (accelerometer, gyroscope and compass)
+Can be done using a high quality motion sensor (accelerometer, gyroscope and compass) or rotary encoder mounted on top of the two axes of rotation (az/alt).
+To avoid additional mechanical work, I chose the motion sensor approach.

+After some research I selected the following list of possible candidates:

 Rank | Name | Pros | Cons
 ---|---|---|---